Use store-bought ingredients for this quick and easy lemon pepper chicken Alfredo pasta that serves 6-8 and is ready in 30 minutes.

-Today we’ll be making some creamy Alfredo pasta mixed with bite-sized pieces of fresh asparagus, baby portobella mushrooms and topped with thick cut slices of seared chicken in lemon pepper seasoning.
+Today we’ll be making some creamy lemon pepper chicken Alfredo pasta mixed with bite-sized pieces of fresh asparagus, baby portobella mushrooms and topped with thick-cut slices of seared chicken in lemon pepper seasoning.
 Top it with freshly cracked black pepper, parsley and of course, some Parmesan cheese.

 Start by cooking the pasta according to the package directions until al dente.
 I like to sample one before draining it out of the pot just to make sure, it’s always good practice.
 While it’s cooking you can start seasoning your chicken and searing it in a large skillet with some oil.
 Get it nice and hot before starting and cook the chicken until the center is no longer pink.
 The time it takes will depend on the thickness of your chicken breast.
 After that’s done, slice it into thick strips with a sharp knife for nice clean cuts (I had to sharpen mine after cutting a few ragged pieces).